LLNL/axom/src/components/shroud/docs/reference.rst

     Statement to execute after call.
     Can be use to cleanup after *f_pre_call* or to coerce the return value.
     Defaults to *None*.

-f_rv_decl

-    How to declare return variable - when C and Fortran return different types Defaults to *None*.

 ..
 XXX - maybe later.
 For not in wrapping routines